damianhakert/damianhakert.github.io/source/posts/2016-09-07-gitlab-special-event.html.md

 future plan for GitLab and software development.

-Stick around after the announcement for a Q&A session with Sid, CEO, Job van der Voort, VP of Product, and myself, Chief Marketing Officer, and guest MC Community Extraordinaire [Jono Bacon][jono-twitter].
+Stick around after the announcement for a Q&A session with Sid, CEO, Job van der Voort, VP of Product, myself, Chief Marketing Officer, and guest MC Community Extraordinaire [Jono Bacon][jono-twitter].

 <!-- identifiers -->